 - Buy a new special nightgowns or pajamas with favorite character to wear in hospital.

 - Special deliveries of flowers, cookies, balloons etc.

-Low Key Activites When You Get Home:
+Low Key Activities When You Get Home:

 - Arts and Crafts.
-Someone gave my six year old a Usborne Avtivity Book and it is more than just stickers and coloring pages!
+Someone gave my six-year-old a Usborne Avtivity Book and it is more than just stickers and coloring pages!
 Michaels has a great activity set aisle if grandparents/friends ask for ideas!

 - Lego set (a small one!)

 - Play beauty shop by washing hair in the sink and setting up a chair in the living room for “styling” (a good idea if they can’t take showers!)